 ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519_demo

-Sign the public key for the ansible user:
+# Sign the public key — Vault returns the certificate

 vault write -field=signed_key ssh/sign/dev-role \